Housing and charitable registration

 8. For more examples of purposes that relieve poverty go to Model purposes.
 Also see Guidance CG-019, How to draft purposes for charitable registration.

 Housing that includes specially adapted facilities, services, or other amenities

-9. Providing comfortable, modest housing [Footnote 2] that includes specially adapted facilities, services, or other amenities can provide eligible beneficiaries with relief from conditions associated with mental or physical disabilities, or conditions associated with the aged.
-[Footnote 3] The organization must ensure that this type of housing helps beneficiaries overcome or manage their particular conditions.
+9. Providing comfortable, modest housing 2 that includes specially adapted facilities, services, or other amenities can provide eligible beneficiaries with relief from conditions associated with mental or physical disabilities, or conditions attributable to being aged.
+3 The organization must ensure that this type of housing helps beneficiaries overcome or manage their particular conditions.

 10. Beneficiaries of housing that includes specially adapted facilities, services, or other amenities are not required to be assessed using an income threshold or other financial criteria.
 In addition, the housing does not have to be provided at less than fair market value.
-[Footnote 4]
+4

 11. Examples of purposes that provide housing that includes specially adapted facilities, services, or other amenities include: